Aiven-Open/klaw-docs/CONTRIBUTING.md

 ### Squash and merge

-While working on a change, making small commits related to specific changes is a good practice.
-The commit history helps describe the process of building.
-It helps reviewers to do a good job!
-But they can clutter the Git history on the main branch a lot.
+When making changes, it's best to create small, specific commits.
+This creates a clear history of the building process and helps reviewers do their job effectively.
+However, it's important to keep in mind that too many commits can clutter the Git history on the main branch.

-This is why we use "squash and merge" as merge method.
-When merging, the small commits are combined into one.
-It creates a cleaner merge history.
-It also simplifies the process of reverting all parts of the changes, if that is needed.
+To address this issue, we implement the "squash and merge" method when merging.
+This technique combines the small commits into one, resulting in a more streamlined merge history.
+Additionally, if a need arises to revert any changes, this approach simplifies the process.

-The commit message for the pull request can be changed when merging.
-We recommend updating the automatically created text for this commit to create a meaningful squash commit message.
+The pull request's commit message can be modified upon merging.
+It's advised to update the auto-generated message to make it more meaningful as a squash commit message.

 ### ✍️ Writing a great commit message

-A "great" commit message enables others to gain more context about a code change.
-While the `diff` is telling you **what ** has changed, the commit message can tell you **why** it has changed.
+A "great" commit message provides clarity and context, bridging the code and its purpose.
+While the `diff` highlights the **what** has changed, the commit message explains the **why** behind those changes.

-For more information read this article: [How to Write a Git Commit Message](https://cbea.ms/git-commit/).
+For more information, read this article: [How to Write a Git Commit Message](https://cbea.ms/git-commit/).
 We used it as a base for our rules.

 #### 1. Add a short description as the first line

-The first line (`<description>`) should be a short description of your change.
+The first line (`<description>`) should briefly describe your change.
 Limit it to preferably 50 characters.
-It never should be longer than 72 characters.
+It should never be longer than 72 characters.

 ⛔ **️Don't**